Strobesstrobes

 What is social engineering penetration testing?

 It is an authorized security assessment that uses deception to test whether employees and processes can be tricked into granting access, sharing credentials, or taking harmful actions.
-It targets the human layer through phishing, vishing, smishing, and physical pretexting, simulating how real attackers gain an initial foothold.
+It targets the human layer through phishing, vishing, smishing, and physical pretexting, simulating how real attackers gain an initial foothold, and it always runs under written rules of engagement with aggregate reporting.

 What is the difference between phishing, vishing, and smishing?

-Phishing is delivered by email, vishing by phone call, and smishing by SMS text message.
-All three use the same psychological levers (authority, urgency, fear, familiarity), but each tests different controls: email filtering and reporting for phishing, helpdesk verification for vishing, and mobile awareness for smishing.
+Phishing is delivered by email, vishing by phone call, and smishing by SMS.
+All three use the same psychological levers (authority, urgency, familiarity), but each tests different controls: email filtering and user reporting for phishing, helpdesk identity verification for vishing, and mobile awareness plus link filtering for smishing.
+A good program tests more than one because attackers do.

 Can social engineering bypass multi-factor authentication?

 Yes.
-Reverse-proxy phishing tools like Evilginx2 sit between the victim and the real login page and capture both the password and the authenticated session cookie, which defeats most app-based and SMS-based MFA.
-The durable fix is phishing-resistant authentication such as FIDO2 or WebAuthn hardware keys.
+Reverse-proxy phishing frameworks sit between the victim and the real login page and can capture the authenticated session token, which defeats most app-based and SMS MFA.
+The durable fix is phishing-resistant authentication such as FIDO2 or WebAuthn hardware keys, which bind the credential to the real domain and cannot be relayed.

 How is a social engineering test kept legal and ethical?

-Through signed rules of engagement that define scope, target groups, and explicit exclusions, plus a get-out-of-jail letter for physical work and a safe word with emergency contacts.
-Captured credentials and PII are encrypted, minimized, and destroyed on a set schedule, and results are reported in aggregate so no individual is punished.
+Through signed rules of engagement that define scope, target groups, and hard exclusions, plus a get-out-of-jail letter, safe word, and emergency contacts for physical work.
+Captured credentials and PII are encrypted, minimized, and destroyed on a set schedule, results are reported in aggregate so no individual is punished, and assessors de-escalate rather than push a pretext when challenged.

 What metrics matter in a phishing assessment?

-How does social engineering relate to a red team assessment?
+How does social engineering relate to MITRE ATT&CK?

 Sources and references